mymindstorm/npm-license-generator/README.md

 ## How licenses are found

 1. Get package version and tarball location from package.lock
+2. Look for licenses in node_modules if avalible
-2. If there is a license file in the tarball, then extract and use that
+3. Otherwise download tarball, extract, look for licenses, and use that
-3. Otherwise, evaluate SPDX string and use a file from https://github.com/spdx/license-list-data/tree/master/text
+4. Otherwise, evaluate SPDX string and use a file from https://github.com/spdx/license-list-data/tree/master/text